 A Will, often called a Last Will and Testament, is a document that says who gets your stuff after you die.
 Not all your stuff.
 Just your Probate assets.
 Theoretically, you could change your Will everyday, but the only one that’s valid is your last valid Wil.
 That’s why they are called a “Last Will and Testament.”

-If you don’t have a spouse and you don’t have children, then Georgia law provides: “the heirs shall be those relatives, … who are in the nearest degree to the decedent in which there is any survivor.”
-[O.C.G.A. § 53-2-1(c)].
-These relatives are known as heirs-at-law.
-Sometimes this means a relative you’ve never met or that you don’t like gets your stuff.
-They are referred to as laughing heirs because they laugh all the way to the bank.
-Garth Brooks had a song about these laughing heirs called “Big Money.”
+If you donโt have a spouse and you donโt have children, then Georgia law provides: โthe heirs shall be those relatives, … who are in the nearest degree to the decedent in which there is any survivor.

 A Will can be used to settle disagreements or they can be used to bring family back together.
 Wills can include trusts to protect your loved ones, especially those who have special needs, who are frail or who have financial problems.

 Wills can direct that specific items in your estate go to specific individuals.
 Or, now, you can attach a list to your Will stating who gets specific items of personal property.
 Effective January 1, 2021, Georgia law says “Any writing in existence when a will is executed may be incorporated into the will by reference if the language of the will manifests this intent and describes the writing sufficiently to permit its identification.”
-[O.C.G.A.§ 53-4-4 and O.C.G.A.§ 53-4-5].
+[O.C.G.A.ยง 53-4-4 and O.C.G.A.ยง 53-4-5].
 A written statement or list disposing of tangible personal property meets the requirements of Georgia law if it: (1) Is signed and dated by the testator; (2) Describes the items and the beneficiaries with reasonable certainty; and (3) Is referred to in the testator’s will.
-The writing may be referred to as one to be in existence at the time of the testator’s death; it may be prepared before or after the execution of the will; it may be altered by the testator after its preparation, provided that it is signed and dated on the date of such alteration; and it may be a writing that has no significance apart from its effect on the dispositions made by the will.
+Georgia does allow someone to assist the Will maker in signing if the assistance is at the Will maker’s express direction.
+O.C.G.A.ยง 53-4-20.ย The writing may be referred to as one to be in existence at the time of the testator’s death; it may be prepared before or after the execution of the will; it may be altered by the testator after its preparation, provided that it is signed and dated on the date of such alteration; and it may be a writing that has no significance apart from its effect on the dispositions made by the will.

-You don’t have to hire a lawyer to prepare a Will, but we recommend it.
-If you do it yourself, or if you buy a cookie-cutter form, you’re not getting legal advice about your circumstances and you might not get the result you wanted.
-Also, lawyers make more money repairing something you break than they charge to prepare a proper Will the first time.
+You donโt have to hire a lawyer to prepare a Will, but we recommend it.
+If you do it yourself, or if you buy a cookie-cutter form, youโre not getting legal advice about your circumstances and you might not get the result you wanted.
+In In re Estate of Curvan, 362 Ga.
+App.
+665 (2022), although reversed on other grounds, a Will was invalid where it was not properly executed (summary judgment was reversed, but the concurring opinion notes that the Will failed under OCGA ยง 53-4-23(a) because she was both a witness and the sole beneficiary).
+Lawyers make more money repairing something you break than they charge to prepare a proper Will the first time.

 Here are a few tips: